 I use brown basmati rice in this recipe.
 Basmati is that delicious, ultra-long grained rice that is typically served with Indian food.
 Before cooking, it should be rinsed to remove excess starch, and soaked for up to 30 minutes, which helps it to cook more evenly.
 It's also important to avoid stirring the rice as it cooks.
 Doing so will break the long, delicate grains and turn it gummy.

 Most traditional biryani recipes call for parcooking the rice separately from the other ingredients, and mixing it together halfway through.
 I wanted to streamline my recipe, because I love the simplicity of a one-pot meal.
 To keep it healthy, I add a lot more vegetables than a traditional biryani.
-I like to add bell peppers, peas, and cauliflower.
+I like to add peas and cauliflower.
 The cauliflower is a real dark horse in this recipe.
 I'm normally not a huge fan, but in this dish, it steams in the spicy broth and becomes nutty and creamy.
 I like to serve my biryani with a simple cilantro chutney.

 Chicken and Veggie Biryani